PieritoAlva95/acme-salary-calculator-ioet/README.md

 5. Open the project and click to Go Live from the status bar to turn the server on/off.
 Like in the image below.
    <img src="https://raw.githubusercontent.com/ritwickdey/vscode-live-server/master/images/Screenshot/vscode-live-server-statusbar-3.jpg" alt="Live server example">

-6. You can create your custom `input.txt` file if you want, following the rules that are shown in `index.html`.
-A predefined `input.txt` file is attached in the repository, so you can use it for testing.
+6. You can create your custom `input-data.txt` file if you want, following the rules that are shown in the main page of the project.
+Or you can use the .txt file that is attached in the repository with the name `input-data.txt`.

 7. Upload the `input.txt` and watch the results